History of Converse Chuck Taylors

 As always, this sort of discussion feels incoherent if we don’t start from the very beginning.
 Converse begins its journey in the sneaker market as a popular maker of rubber sole shoes.
 Frankly, that was the entire selling point, folks.

 This might come as a surprise to us today, but 1908 isn’t an age that is rife with footwear innovation.
-At this time, as Converse begins to really kick off its business, the highest demand is for durable shoes.
+So, it is in 1908 that Converse begins to really kick off its business, the highest demand is for durable shoes.

 Specifically, workers who toiled in manual labor of all sorts needed sneakers they could stand all day in.
 Enter Converse.
 Initially, the brand decides to test the waters a bit and make their shoes on a seasonal basis.